iftikhar8/thesis/chapters/sections/revisions.md

 *Response:* Clarified in comment: Minor 3606.

 **Comment 7:** I think you mean to say that eddies contain older larvae of coastal fishes than do waters over the continental shelf for the simple reason that, once off the shelf, the eddies receive no further input of young larvae.
-*Response:* Yes, I added the entrainment explanation, see comment Minor3607.
+*Response:* Yes, I added the entrainment explanation, see comment Minor 3607.

-**Comment 8:** location and timing of spawning are also behaviours *Response:* Clarified that I was talking about movement behaviours, see comment Minor3608.
+**Comment 8:** location and timing of spawning are also behaviours *Response:* Clarified that I was talking about movement behaviours, see comment Minor 3608.

-**Comment 9:** on the other hand, your incorporation of swimming ability included quite a few assumptions *Response:* True, removing some assumptions can inevitably create more, you hope the assumptions have less effect on the modelled outcome, see comment Minor3609.
+**Comment 9:** on the other hand, your incorporation of swimming ability included quite a few assumptions *Response:* True, removing some assumptions can inevitably create more, you hope the assumptions have less effect on the modelled outcome, see comment Minor 3609.

 **Comment 10:** somewhere in this section you need to clearly state that your conclusions can only be considered to apply to the region for which the model was built, or at best, for other similar locations (western boundary currents)
-*Response:* Clarified in comment Minor3610.
+*Response:* Clarified in comment Minor 3610.

-**Comment 11:** major limitation that should have been highlighted previously *Response:* TODO: Put in the other chapter.
+**Comment 11:** Major limitation that should have been highlighted previously *Response:* Limitations about the model resolution and lack of nearshore processes captured were added to Chapter 5.

 **Comment 12:** I think you also used information from reared larvae, which is going to be different (ie, much longer for each developmental stage and for PLD) that for what happens in the wild
-*Response:* Clarified in the statement Minor3612 (and in Chapter TODO)
+*Response:* Clarified in the statement Minor 3612 (and in Chapter 5)

 **Comment 13:** assumptions will always be required, but we can hope that as time passes, they will become fewer, and more soundly based.
 *Response:* Clarified in comment: Minor 3613.